 Flávia Carvalho was born and raised in Brazil amongst a very big and loving family.
 At the age of nine she moved to the U.S. and continued enjoying mountains and beaches (albeit colder ones) while growing up in California.
 Her love of landscapes and the built environment led her to pursue a B.A. in Architecture at the University of California, Berkeley.
 Flávia moved to New York City in order to work as an architect, but later found herself daydreaming of becoming a teacher as she designed a public school building in Queens.
 Shortly after completion of that project, she left architecture behind to pursue her Masters in Education at Teachers College, Columbia University.
 While attaining her masters, Flávia learned a lot about inclusive education and designed her own social studies curriculum that focused on her love of the environment and differentiated instruction.
-She is ever grateful to have struck gold with a school like Community Roots, where she can practice her passions with such avid third graders.
+She is ever grateful to have struck gold with a school like Community Roots, where she can practice her passions with students.
 Flávia also feels blessed to be a part of a loving and supportive school where community is an integral part of the education.
-If she is not in the classroom, you may go find Flávia training for half-marathons in Prospect Park, eating lots of pasta or pizza at Lucali, or simply taking in the landscape and culture of our beautiful Big Apple!
+If she is not in the classroom, you may go find Flávia training for marathons on the West Side Highway or Prospect Park, eating lots of pizza at Lucali, or simply taking in the landscape and culture of our beautiful Big Apple!

 Allidah Muller grew up in Greenville, South Carolina, where she spent many an afternoon in after-school art club.
 She received her undergraduate degree from Harvard, majoring in art history.
 Working as an assistant in the drawings and prints study center of the University art museum confirmed Allidah’s passion for art education.
 Upon graduation, she moved to New York City to begin work in the education department at the Whitney Museum.
 While leading school groups and young children through the galleries was generally fulfilling, Allidah yearned for more meaningful engagement with students through art and art making.
 She moved to Philadelphia (where her husband was in graduate school) and sharpened her classroom teaching skills, teaching second, third, and fourth grades at a Quaker day school.
 In 2010 she returned to New York to enroll in the art education graduate program at Teachers College.
 A passionate printmaker and fiber artist, Allidah loves being a part of the Community Roots family.